 - Maintenance needs

 Get Started With Your Tree Inventory

-Inventories can be completed relatively quickly or be very detailed depending on the needs and capacity of your community.
+Inventories can be completed relatively quickly or be very detailed, depending on the needs, goals, and capacity of your community.
 There are two main types of inventories:

 - Public Tree Inventory: A detailed, systematic inventory of public shade trees (trees within the public right-of-way and on municipal land) within a specified area or along high use roads or densely settled neighborhoods.

 - Roadside Tree Assessment: A “windshield survey” of back roads to identify hazardous trees and forest health issues, such as presence of the emerald ash borer (EAB).
-The roadside inventory is an inexpensive, quick and effective procedure whereby a cursory visual inspection and count can be made by trained volunteers or municipal staff from a vehicle.
+The roadside inventory can be an inexpensive, quick, and effective procedure whereby a cursory visual inspection and count can be made by trained volunteers or municipal staff from a vehicle.

 Tree Canopy Assessment

-In addition to a tree by tree inventory, a tree canopy assessment analyzes tree canopy from above, providing valuable information to help communities set tree cover goals, and to identify areas to conserve and enhance.
+In addition to a tree-by-tree inventory, a tree canopy assessment can analyze tree canopy from above, providing valuable information to help communities set tree cover goals, and to identify areas to conserve and enhance.

 General resources on tree inventory and assessment:

-- i-Tree: i-Tree is a state-of-the-art, peer-reviewed software suite from the USDA Forest Service that provides urban forestry analysis and benefits assessment tools.
+- i-Tree is a peer-reviewed software suite from the USDA Forest Service that provides urban forestry analysis and benefits assessment tools.